KieronKretschmar/MentorGG_ArchitectureDocumentation/MatchSelection.md

 # Match selection
 Analysis displayed in the webapp usually depends on data from one or multiple matches.
-For example, some analyses may require data "from the user's last match", or data "from the user's last 10 matchmaking matches on de_mirage".
+For example, some analysis may require data "from the user's last match", or data "from the user's last 10 matchmaking matches on de_mirage".
 Here explained is the process of how those matches, more precisely their related matchids, are identified.

 ## Information Flow